 used to patch leaking roofs..…

-used to make toys - such as the sail for this boat made out
+used to make toys - such as the sail for this toy boat in Cambodia.

 are perhaps the worst culprits - and legislation is unlikely

 some countries, an attempt to make the mine-signs durable and

 less attractive to theft was made by casting them in concrete.